Who is this article for?

 - Choose the Regular Expression option to enter a regular expression rather than a file extension.

-- Alternatively, you can import filename exclusions:
+- You can also import filename exclusions:

 - Choose the operating system that the exclusion applies to.